michaeldito/Google-Cloud-Payroll-API/README.md

 # A RESTful Auto-Scaling Payroll API

-A scalable REST API to calculate your payroll, using Flask, Google Cloud, and Pub/Sub.
-Two scripts are provided for each component, one will use Google SQL, the other will use Google Cloud Spanner.
+A scalable RESTful API to calculate your payroll.
+Built with Flask, and hosted on the Google Cloud Platform.
+Two scripts are provided for each component, one will use Google SQL as the database, and the other will use Google Cloud Spanner.
+Google's Pub/Sub messaging service was used for communication between our components.

 ## Google Cloud SQL
 If you opt for Cloud SQL as your database, you must install the cloud sql proxy.